ibnuda/fpmortals/manuscript/complete.md

 ### `TheseT`

-`TheseT` allows errors to either abort the calculation or to be accumulated if there is some partial success.
-Hence *keep calm and carry on*.

 `TheseT` memperkenankan agar galat dapat diakumulasi bila ada beberapa komputasi berhasil diselesaikan atau untuk membatalkan komputasi secara keseluruhan.

 The underlying data type is `F[A \&/ B]` with `A` being the error type, requiring a `Semigroup` to enable the accumulation of errors.

-Tipe data yang melandasi `TheseT` adalah `F[A \&/ B]` dengan `A` sebagai tipe galat yang menyaratkan instans `Semigroup` agar bisa diakumulasi.

 {lang="text"}
 ~~~~~~~~